nbauma109/AutoRefactorCli/README.md

     LongPrimitiveRatherThanWrapperRefactoring - Long primitive rather than wrapper (pre-configured) Replace Long wrapper object by long primitive type when an object is not necessary.
-    MapEliminateKeySetCallsRefactoring - Replace useless calls to Map.keySet() when direct calls to the Map are possible (pre-configured)
-        Convert for loops iterating on Map.keySet() to iterate on Map. entrySet() when possible.
     MapRefactoring - Inited map rather than new map and Map.putAll() (pre-configured) Replaces creating a new Map, then invoking Map.putAll() on it, by creating the new Map with the other Map as parameter.
-    MergeBlocksWithJumpRefactoring - One block with jump rather than duplicate blocks (pre-configured) Merge following if statements with same code block that end with a jump statement.
     MergeConditionalBlocksRefactoring - Merge conditional statements (pre-configured)
         Merge adjacent if / else if / else statements with same code block.
     MethodOnMapRatherThanMethodOnKeySetRefactoring - Method on map rather than method on keyset (pre-configured)